bigwiv/Biopython-cn/en/chr04.rst

-and ``SeqFeature`` objects in this chapter, you may also want to read the ``SeqRecord`` wiki page (`http://biopython.org/wiki/SeqRecord <http://biopython.org/wiki/SeqRecord>`__), and the built in documentation (also online ®C `SeqRecord <http://biopython.org/DIST/docs/api/Bio.SeqRecord.SeqRecord-class.html>`__ and
+and ``SeqFeature`` objects in this chapter, you may also want to read the ``SeqRecord`` wiki page (`http://biopython.org/wiki/SeqRecord <http://biopython.org/wiki/SeqRecord>`__), and the built in documentation (also online ‚Äì `SeqRecord <http://biopython.org/DIST/docs/api/Bio.SeqRecord.SeqRecord-class.html>`__ and
 `SeqFeature <http://biopython.org/DIST/docs/api/Bio.SeqFeature.SeqFeature-class.html>`__):